-There’s this myth about the lazy days of summer where everyone’s relaxing and you don’t have a care in the world.
+There’s this myth about the lazy days of summer when everyone’s relaxing and you don’t have a care in the world.

 But, I know that for me, summer is one of the busiest times of the year.

-Between the kids being out of school, planning vacations and the million and one other things that have to get done each day it seems like I never slow done much less enjoy any real relaxation time.
+Between the kids being out of school, planning vacations and the million and one other things that have to get done each day, it seems like I never slow down — much less enjoy any real relaxation time.

 And, it seems like I’m not alone.

-A recent scientific study has proven that summer is actually the most stressful season of the year and the changes are evident in your body.
+Turns out, there’s a scientific reason for that: summer is actually the most stressful season of the year and the changes are evident in your body.

 Turning up the heat on your stress

-Your probably have heard of cortisol referred to as the “stress hormone”.
+You probably have heard of cortisol referred to as the “stress hormone.”
 That’s because it’s released into your bloodstream whenever you encounter stressful situations.
 It’s part of your “fight or flight” response.

 And, although we tend to think of cortisol as a bad thing, we also need it to live — since it helps regulate your body’s levels of sugar, salt and fluids and even reduces inflammation.